KatherineMichel/church-website-and-marketing-on-a-budget/marketing_strategy.md

 ### Goals and Measurable Objectives Chart

+The national United Methodist Church suggests using a Goals and Measurable Objectives Chart as part of its Marketing Plan.

 ![Goals and Measurable Objectives Chart Example 1](marketing-strategy/marketing-strategy-goals-measurable-objectives-chart-example-1.png)

 ![Goals and Measurable Objectives Chart Example 2](marketing-strategy/marketing-strategy-goals-measurable-objectives-chart-example-2.png)